Skip to main content

 What to look for

-• Works on your local filesystem (no upload to the cloud)
+• Works on your local filesystem (no upload to a third-party cloud for storage) — files stay on your machine the entire time

 Top tools compared